kennethkn/useful-userscripts-hku/README.md

 # Useful Userscipts for HKU Students

-A collection of userscripts that fix annoyances in websites commonly used by HKU students
+A collection of userscripts that fix annoyances on HKU websites

 ## Info